MisterPea/advent-of-code-2024/README.md

 ## 📜 What is Advent of Code?

-Advent of Code (AoC) is a series of small programming puzzles for a variety of skill sets and skill levels.
-They are great for learning, coding practice, and getting into the holiday spirit.
+Advent of Code (AoC) is a series of small programming puzzles — great for learning, coding practice, and getting into the holiday spirit.